 What Is Bone Grafting (Augmentation)?

 Bone grafting aids in strengthening weak areas of bone loss by placing donor bone into that space.
 Like grafting fruit trees in an orchard, a separate structure is attached onto the original one and then allowed to fuse, grow, and flourish in that area.
-The two entities essentially become one healthy structure, allowing for a denser bone that is capable of supporting dental implants.
+The two entities essentially become one healthy structure, allowing for a denser, healthy bone structure that is capable of supporting dental implants.

 Why You May Need Bone Grafting

 Jaw bone naturally resorbs once a tooth is removed or as a result of past periodontal disease.
-Placing a graft into that location helps promote a firm, stable foundation for implant installation as well as stabilization of the adjacent tooth roots.
+Placing a dental bone graft into that location with bone grafting material helps promote a firm, stable bone tissue foundation to support dental implants as well as stabilization of the adjacent tooth roots.

-Investing in a bone graft helps ensure the success of future implants and delays the loss of additional teeth.
+Investing in a bone graft helps ensure the success of natural teeth and future implants and delays the loss of additional teeth.
 But it also prohibits the onset of premature aging due to sunken-in facial features where the jaw is beginning to resorb.